 Chile Rellenos.
-This classic recipe is a Tex Mex favorite!
+A Step by Step walkthrough on how to make the BEST Chile Rellenos!
 A fried chile stuffed with cheese and smothered in a red spanish style sauce.

 Chile Rellenos are one of my husband’s all time favorite Mexican dishes.
 And they have become a Christmas tradition for us thanks to some friends of ours who make some for us every year!
 It’s basically a chile pepper that is filled with cheese, coated with batter and fried.
 I mean, where can we go wrong?